James Elston

 The back boiler replacement cost encompasses the following:

-• If a combi boiler is chosen, a hot water cylinder will no longer be necessary
+• If a combi boiler is chosen, a hot water cylinder will no longer be necessary and will be removed.

 • The primary expenses associated with back boiler replacement are labour costs, the cost of removing the existing back boiler, and the cost of the new system being installed.